 Consider once again the scenario illustrated in Figure 4.
 When a node X is unable to forward a packet to the next hop, it activates the local broadcast mechanism, and it becomes essential that one of X's one-hop neighbors (in this case A) has replaced X as a parent of C in the collection tree.
 Therefore, given that the new parent of C is A, it becomes essential that X and A are neighbors.
-We argue that it is unlikely that this is not the case, and show our argument in a Unit Disk Graph (UDG) model.
-We use the fact that the number of independent neighbors of any node in a UDG is bounded by a small constant, namely 5 [12].
+We argue that it is unlikely that this is not the case.